 6. Granular Payment History

-Loan-by-loan payment patterns are the underwriting data for your next deal.
-This history also shapes the price a buyer will pay for your note when it goes to market.
+Loan-by-loan payment patterns are the underwriting data for your next deal and the documentation that shapes the price a buyer will pay when your note goes to market.

 - Date, amount, and allocation (P, I, escrow, fees) per payment